 Public House works with the Arizona-based Elite, a woodworking firm and custom door manufacturer, and the “local dude” at Top Drawer.
 They also work with interior designers, ultimately so they can create anything their customers dream up.

 “We want to continually improve,” Faulkner says, explaining how his team will talk to other companies, learn from them, even lend tools.

 That brings us to today.

 Faulkner says people are turning away from rows of upper cabinets, leaning more toward open shelving, accentuating the backsplash.
-Even the farmhouse look is dated, and Public House is beginning to use other materials instead of barn wood — maybe because “Barn wood is garbage.”
+Even the farmhouse look is dated, and Public House is beginning to use other materials instead of barn wood.
+That's maybe because, as Faulkner says, “Barn wood is garbage.”

 Public House Creative is cutting the ribbon on more kitchens with simple shaker cabinets, more storage, more functionality, and more, brighter colors.

 “Colors have changed the most recently,” he says.
 “Forever, people were afraid to do anything but white.”
 Even he recently was surprised by an off-putting green paint that he says he later thought was beautiful.